 Depending on the laws outlined within your case’s jurisdiction, if defamation itself can be proven and established, including injurious statements regarding another’s business or profession, damages are usually presumed.

 Is my case valid?

 The validity of any libel case is dependent upon several factors.
 Libel, slander, and defamation can often be causes of action for a personal injury lawsuit.
-Damages as a result of defamation can be awarded for tangibles like the loss of a job, money to cover therapy sessions, or intangibles like emotional pain and suffering.
+Damages as a result of defamation can be awarded for tangibles like the loss of a job, money to cover therapy sessions or intangibles like emotional pain and suffering.

 But, in addition to the aforementioned considerations, before commencing legal proceedings, you should assess whether your case may be challenged as being a Strategic Lawsuit Against Public Participation (SLAPP).

-A SLAPP is deemed as essentially a meritless lawsuit which has been filed against an individual in retaliation for voicing their opinions regarding an issue of public concern, such as cases that involve large companies, government officials or celebrities.
+A SLAPP is deemed as essentially a meritless lawsuit that has been filed against an individual in retaliation for voicing their opinions regarding an issue of public concern, such as cases that involve large companies, government officials or celebrities.
 SLAPPs are most often filed by plaintiffs with deep pockets in order to silence an individual’s freedom of speech and force them to incur hefty legal fees to defend their position.

-Many states have passed anti-SLAPP legislation, and in these jurisdictions a defendant may ‘SLAPPback.’
-For example, by filing a motion to strike the complaint or to file their own counter lawsuit to seek damages for attorney’s fees and malicious prosecution.
+Many states have passed anti-SLAPP legislation, and in these jurisdictions, a defendant may ‘SLAPPback.’
+For example, by filing a motion to strike the complaint or to file their own counter-lawsuit to seek damages for attorney’s fees and malicious prosecution.